 But the mainstreaming of hackerdom is just as likely to expose the sexism and/or racism of past communities of hackers.
 An “elite hacker” in an interview to an influential hacker zine declared the demise of the hacker underground with the xenophobic and misogynistic observation that “today it is claimed that the Chinese and even WOMEN are hackers.
 Man, am I ever glad I got a chance to experience ‘the scene’ before it degenerated completely” (.:: Phrack Magazine ::.
 2016).
-Symbolically violent in its own terms, this observation indexes not only the ethnocentric and gendered lifeworld of most hacker collectives, but the fact that hacking is no longer limited to the virtual play-fight among Anglo-American suburban adolescents, pointing also to questions of personhood with the evaluation of who gets to be considered a hacker.
+Symbolically violent in its own terms, this observation indexes not only the ethnocentric and gendered lifeworld of most hacker collectives, but the fact that hacking is no longer limited to the virtual play-fight among Anglo-American suburban adolescents, pointing also to questions of personhood, ethnicity, and gender with the evaluation of who gets to be considered a hacker.

-What is important to emphasise in these examples is not the adoption of one definition or another, but the evidence of a series of disparate, conflicting, and generative differences for the contextualisation of the hacking.
+What is important to emphasise in these examples is not the adoption of one definition or another, but the evidence of a series of disparate, conflicting, and generative differences for the contextualisation of hacking.
 This is the evidence of an oscillation in respect to the value of “hacking” over time: fluctuating from positive to negative moral valences, that is, from elite, exclusive groups of technologists to online and offline communities marked by the rhetoric of openness and transparency, or, from what the communications’ scholar Douglas Thomas (2003) called the “culture of secrecy” of the hacker underground in the height of the Cold War to a culture of collaboration, openness, and transparency as a shared utopian horizon in neoliberal times.

 ...or hacking?